We are delighted to announce the 2026 nominees for the CHS Alliance Governing Board

 Organisation: Fast Rural Development Program

-Mansoor has years of experience in the humanitarian sector and more importantly from different complex humanitarian situations.
-The experience gained and challenges, that humanitarian organizations face in emergencies, should reflect in the CHS Alliance which is promoting accountable humanitarian actions.
-I think, Mansoor being in the Board of the CHS Alliance will be an opportunity to bring them in to the right forum.
+Mansoor has more than 25 years of experience in the humanitarian sector and more importantly from the most complex humanitarian contexts, which include Syria, Yemen, Afghanistan, Ukraine, Iraq, South Sudan and Pakistan.
+Over the years, Mansoor has observed persistent challenges and systemic disparities in the understanding of the humanitarian ecosystem, along with unequal access to resources within the framework of the localization agenda.
+He has been part of humanitarian policy discussions in the global north and personally experienced challenges of the global south.
+The experience gained and challenges, that humanitarian organizations (local and international) face in emergencies, should reflect in the CHS Alliance which is promoting accountable and quality humanitarian actions.
+I think, Mansoor being in the Board of the CHS Alliance will be an opportunity to bring the voices of all to the forum.

 Lina Alhaj